In this guest post, lifestyle blogger Erin Loechner highlights her recent experience with Marvin’s bi-fold doors.

 I hear you!
 Our guesthouse decor is fairly transitional, so it plays well with the main home’s more modern elements.
 But in terms of interiors, neither space offers much in the way of coastal, California vibes.
 We wondered if the bi-fold doors would stick out like a sore thumb, or if they’d seamlessly integrate just a touch of the West?

 The good news is we didn’t have to choose.
-Because Marvin offers 6 high-quality wood options, 19 clad color choices and a variety of hardware styles and finishes (including a curated collection of design options in its Gallery Hardware line), it’s easy to select a combination that works perfectly in your own home.
+Because Marvin offers several high-quality wood options, dozens of clad color choices and a variety of hardware styles and finishes—including a curated collection of design options in its Gallery Hardware line—it’s easy to select a combination that works perfectly in your own home.
 Whether your space leans more traditional or modern, there are two different casing choices (molding to trim the perimeter of windows and doors) with a variety of simulated divided lites to suit your style.
 In other words?
 There’s truly something for everyone.

 I live in the Midwest and winters are very cold.
 Does this door get drafty?

 Oh man, those winters, right?
 I grew up in Southern Indiana and still remember my hair freezing solid walking to the bus after gym swim.
 So yes, this was our hesitation as well.
-We were thrilled to find that Marvin offers several glass combinations (including insulated and tri-pane!), plus performance sill options made of durable, thermally-efficient materials that perform well in Midwest winters.
+We were thrilled to find that Marvin offers several glass combinations—including insulated and triple pane! plus performance sill options made of durable, thermally-efficient materials that perform well in Midwest winters.

 If you’re still on the fence, reach out to a Marvin dealer.
 Mine helped me select the best option for my home and climate, ensuring we’d be comfortable year-round.